ropensci/qualtRics/README.md

 ### Changelog

+*[v0.03]*
+- User can choose to save results directly in a folder through 'save_dir' parameter in `getSurvey()`
+- Results can now be requested in .csv, .json or .xml format.
+The packages `jsonlite` and `XML` are added to 'Suggests' in DESCRIPTION.
+- `constructHeader()` is now deprecated and should no longer be used.
+Instead, users need to call `registerApiKey()`.
+- Added a new function `registerApiKey()` which saves the user's API key and header information in the `tempdir()` environment.
+*[v0.02]*
+- Renamed 'base url' to 'root url' such that it corresponds to Qualtrics documentation.
+- The root url no longer requires API-specific endpoints.
+So e.g. 'https://leidenuniv.eu.qualtrics.com' now works for all functions.
+The API-specific endpoints are added in the functions itself.
+- Institution-specific root url is now required by `getSurvey()` *[v0.01]*
 - Added first three functions (`constructHeader`, `getSurvey`, `getSurveyIDs`)
 - base_url parameter is now uniform across functions.
 Parameter is called 'root url' to bring it in line with Qualtrics documentation.